dxdc/homebridge-blinds/README.md

 The plugin emulates the blinds position (it saves it in a variable) using an understanding of how long the blinds take to move and the relative position, but it can be used with `position_url` for realtime feedback.

-#### Sending specific (exact) position
+#### Sending specific/exact position (optional)

 For `up_url` and `down_url`, the variable `%%POS%%` can be included in the URL, which will be replaced with the desired target before the URL is requested.
 For example, use of `http://1.2.3.4/window/up?pos=%%POS%%` would be modified to `http://1.2.3.4/window/up?pos=100` if the position 100 was requested.
 This is useful for cases where blinds offer the ability to directly specify the value.

 When `%%POS%%` is used, note that `stop_url` will not be sent.
 (Because the blinds can receive a specific position, that there is no need to send an additional stop command.)

-#### Receiving specific position
+#### Receiving specific position (optional)

-`position_url` is optional, but must report the current state of the blinds as an integer (0-100) via a simple GET request.
-Headers or other methods specified in `http_method` are ignored.
-Optionally, this response can also be in JSON format, e.g. `{"current_position": 40}`.
-JSON keys are filtered to look for a **single** numeric response, but the JSON handling is not very robust and will cause unexpected results if multiple numeric keys are present.
+`position_url` must report the current state of the blinds as an integer (0-100) in either plain text or JSON format, e.g. `{"current_position": 40}`.
+If JSON is used, JSON keys are filtered to look for a **single** numeric response, but the JSON handling is not very robust and will cause unexpected results if multiple numeric keys are present.

+`position_url` defaults to a simple GET request, ignoring headers or other methods specified in `http_method`.
+If more robust handling is required, `position_url` can be defined as a complete `request`/`requestretry` object as specified in `Advanced URL` above.

-For more robust handling of `position_url` responses, `position_jsonata` can be defined.
+If more robust handling of `position_url` responses in JSON format is needed, `position_jsonata` can be defined.
 This allows a [JSONata](https://jsonata.org/) expression to be set to parse the result.
 For example, considering the following JSON response:

 ```js
 {